Bills Toronto Series: Reception in Buffalo

-With the future of Bills continually in doubt, fan reaction in Buffalo to the Toronto series has ranged from "outright anger [to] begrudging acceptance" that the revenue provided helps the team.
-Many Buffalo fans refuse to attend games in Toronto.
-Specific fan objections to the Toronto games include the perception that Rogers Centre is less raucous than Orchard Park and that the city is a neutral site rather than a home game.
-Bills CEO Russ Brandon has suggested that the team deserves some of the blame for this, as the Bills have not had a competitive team since the series was launched.
-Poor turf has been noted in the Rogers Centre.
+With the future of Bills continually in doubt, fan reaction in Buffalo to the Toronto series ranged from "outright anger [to] begrudging acceptance" that the revenue provided helped the team.
+Many Buffalo fans refused to attend games in Toronto.
+Specific fan objections to the Toronto games included the perception that Rogers Centre is less raucous than Orchard Park and that the city is a neutral site rather than a home game.
+Bills CEO Russ Brandon suggested that the team deserved some of the blame for this, as the Bills did not field a competitive team since the series was launched.
+Poor turf was also noted in the Rogers Centre.
 Also, the playing of the games late in the season meant the Bills lost the advantage of being acclimatized to playing in cold, wintery conditions that visiting teams are unused to.

-Brandon has noted one success: attendance by Canadian fans at Ralph Wilson Stadium had increased from 11% to 20% at the time of the renewal agreement.
-Brandon has said that "Southern Ontario and the Toronto market and the GTA (Greater Toronto Area) are now the top secondary market of the Buffalo Bills".
+Brandon noted one success: attendance by Canadian fans at Ralph Wilson Stadium had increased from 11% to 20% at the time of the renewal agreement.
+Brandon said that "Southern Ontario and the Toronto market and the GTA (Greater Toronto Area) are now the top secondary market of the Buffalo Bills".
 The Bills in Toronto has been widely held up as an effort at "regionalization" by the franchise.